Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson8.md

 ### Wrap Up
 - This has been a great start getting our hands on the code and applying a critical/adversarial frame of mind.
 You may already have spotted a vulnerability, we'll be taking a closer look in our next lesson!
 - To understand the code, start from the top going line by line.
+This will help in ensuring that one gets to understand the functionality of the protocol.
+-